 9. The use by the Respondent-Applicant of the Q&Q'S LABEL MARK in connection with goods and services in classes 28 and 30 will mislead the purchasing public into believing that the Respondent-Applicant's goods are produced by, originate from, or are under the sponsorship of the Opposer.
-Potential damage to the Opposer will also be caused as a result of its inability to control the quality of the products and services offered or put on the market by the Respondent-Applicant under the Q&Q'S MARK.
+Potential damage to the Opposer will also be caused as a result of its inability to control the quality of the products and services offered or put on the market by the Respondent-Applicant under the Q&Q'S LABEL MARK.

-10. The use by the Respondent-Applicant of the Q&Q'S LABEL MARK mark in relation to its unfair advantage of, dilute and diminish the distinctive character or reputation of the Opposer's M & M'S marks.
+10. The use by the Respondent-Applicant of the Q&Q'S LABEL MARK mark in relation to its goods, whether or not identical, similar or closely related to the Opposer's goods will take unfair advantage of, dilute and diminish the distinctive character or reputation of the Opposer's M & M'S marks.